Hysteretic wavelength selection in isometric, unsupported radial wrinkling: Methods

-To investigate the wrinkling morphology of the inner Lamé system here, we use the same numerical methods used in \cite{Pal2022}.
-For our simulations, we used the commercial finite-element (FE) solver Abaqus 2018 (SIMULIA, Dassault Systèmes).
-We used a protocol in which we gradually displaced the boundary in time, allowing the system to relax mechanically.
-Moreover, we approached the quasi-static limit, in which the rate of motion of the boundary does not affect the emergent shape or its energy.
-The FE simulation details are given in depth in the SI of \cite{Pal2022}.
-Here, we give a brief overview. \paragraph{} To simulate the inner Lamé system, we used its defining boundary conditions: radial displacement $e_r(r=1)=-\Delta$ at the inner boundary, and the outer boundary at $r=1+w$ free.
+To simulate the inner Lamé system, we used its defining boundary conditions: radial displacement $e_r(r=1)=-\Delta$ at the inner boundary, and the outer boundary at $r=1+w$ free.
 We chose to apply a maximum contraction of $\Delta_{\rm max}=0.267$ at the inner boundary.
 All observed coarsening and selection in our simulations occurs for $\Delta$ much smaller than this maximum (see Fig.~\ref{fig:fig1}c); increasing $\Delta$ further within this range only changes the amplitude without affecting the wavenumber.
-We did not extend the range enough to observe the anticipated weak dependence on $\Delta$. \paragraph{} To account for the possibility of high strains at such large contractions, the sheet was modelled as a Neo-Hookean hyperelastic material with coefficients equivalent to the linear moduli: Young's modulus, $E=0.907125$ MPa, and Poisson ratio, $\nu =0.475$, corresponding to a rubber-like material.
-To verify that results are independent of the material model, we also re-performed several simulations with a linear material model with these same moduli. \paragraph{} To test the validity of our results over a range of parameters, we kept the inner radius fixed and varied the other two parameters -- width $w$ and thickness $t$ -- over the range of a decade.
+We did not extend the range enough to observe the anticipated weak dependence of $\lambda^*$ on $\Delta$.

+To account for the possibility of high strains at such large contractions, the sheet was modelled as a Neo-Hookean hyperelastic material with coefficients equivalent to the linear moduli: Young's modulus, $E=0.907125$ MPa, and Poisson ratio, $\nu =0.475$, corresponding to a rubber-like material.
+To verify that results are independent of the material model, we also re-performed several simulations with a linear material model with these same moduli.

+To test the validity of our results over a range of parameters, we kept the inner radius fixed and varied the other two parameters -- width $w$ and thickness $t$ -- over the range of a decade.
 For the width, we used values $w = 0.20, 0.33, 0.67, 1.0, 1.67$ (a factor of almost 10, ranging from very narrow to moderately wide), and for thickness, we used values $t=2.67\times10^{-3}, 1.33\times10^{-3}, 6.67\times10^{-4}, 2.67\times10^{-4}, 1.33\times10^{-4}$ (a factor of 20, ranging from moderately thick to very thin).
 We performed consistency checks to ensure that the final morphology was independent of the choice of any simulation parameters.
-For data extraction, we used the software package Abaqus2Matlab \cite{Papazafeiropoulos2017}.